Relevant to Foundations in Audit (FAU) and Audit and Assurance (AA)

 B. Confirms completeness as the auditor may identify non–current assets that have not been capitalised and is therefore the correct answer.

-As a longer question candidates may be asked to identify and apply the assertions to a specified area of the financial statements:
+Candidates may be asked to identify and apply the assertions to a specified area of the financial statements in a constructed response question as follows:

-Candidates will have to know the new assertions and be able to explain what they mean.
-Audit manuals and texts explain the audit work required on each transaction cycle or account balance by linking the tests to the relevant assertions.
+Candidates should ensure that they know the assertions and can explain what they mean.
 Candidates should not simply memorise these tests but also ensure they understand the reasons why the test provides assurance about the particular assertion.
 In some instances, the direction of the test will be a key point to consider.

-Written by a member of the FAU examining team
+Written by a member of the Audit and Assurance examining team